martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 This allows applications to partition reports and have each partition managed separately.

-The report_partition upload extension
+The report_partition report extension
 (codepoint 0xTBD)
 contains an application-defined sequence of bytes.

-The use of this upload extension allows aggregators to partition their state for tracking reports.
+The use of this report extension allows aggregators to partition their state for tracking reports.
 Duplicate reports only need to be tracked across a matching partition,